marceljaworski/go-postgres_api/README.md

 Sign into the database
 `psql productsdb`

-Ensure you are conected ro database
+Ensure you are conected to a database
-`\c products`
+`\c productsdb`

 List of the available tables
 `\d`

-Show table products
+Show table products'
 `\d products`

 Use CASCADE with DROP TABLE (and DROP SCHEMA)